Kamenets–Podolsky pocket: Completing the breakout

-Despite heavy snowfalls, low supplies, and encirclement, the constant movement of Hube's Army meant that "pocket fever" did not set in.
-The troops were still moving in good order and obeying discipline, while desertions were few.
+Despite heavy snowfalls, low supplies, and encirclement, the troops of Hube's army were still moving in good order and obeying discipline, while desertions were few.
 This was a stark comparison to the panicked situation within the Stalingrad and Korsun encirclements.

 By 5 April, the advanced guards of both the northern and southern columns had reached the Strypa River, and on the 6th, near the town of Buchach, they linked up with the probing reconnaissance elements of Hausser's SS Divisions.

-In over two weeks of heavy combat and during horrid weather, the majority of the 1st Panzer Army had managed to escape the encirclement at the cost of losing almost the entire heavy equipment, with only 45 armored vehicles escaping, while many divisions ended up being shattered formations.
-As a result, the 1st Panzer Army required thorough refitting.
+In over two weeks of heavy combat and during horrid weather, the majority of 1st Panzer Army had managed to escape the encirclement at the cost of losing almost all of its heavy equipment, with only 45 armored vehicles escaping, while many divisions were shattered formations.
+As a result, 1st Panzer Army required thorough refitting.

 The Army was put back into the line and established itself between the Dniester and the town of Brody.

+Condition of the 1st Panzer Army after the breakout

+At the time of the breakout and after it, the 1st Panzer Army emerged from the encirclement with greatly reduced combat effectiveness, in terms of both personnel and materiel, with all of its divisions afterwards being considered fit for limited defensive operations only or were no longer operational, as reported by army’s management department (Führungsabteilung), as well as subordinated corps’ and divisions.

+At the end of 5 April 1944, that is, a day before the first contact would be re-established with the German relief forces, spearheaded by Paul Hausser’s II SS Panzer Corps that arrived from France, the war diary (Kriegstagebuch) of the 1st Panzer Army High Command reported the following condition of its divisions:

+The breakdown of the material and personnel condition of the 1st Panzer Army after the breakout is given below.